gusew/cate/README.md

 # Classification Algorithms Testing Environment
 CATE is a framework for consistently and reproducibly extracting the key performance characteristics of classification algorithms, such as memory footprint and matching speed.
-Classification algorithms are utilized in network packet classification which is an essential part of varios services of today's packet-switched networks, like, for instance, firewalling, policy routing, intrusion detection, and traffic rate limiting.
+Classification algorithms are utilized in network packet classification which is an essential part of various services of today's packet-switched networks, like, for instance, firewalling, policy routing, intrusion detection, and traffic rate limiting.

 ## Quick Start Guide
 1. Clone CATE.